Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-write-data-in-a-google-sheet.md

 In this tutorial, we will **write** to Google Sheets from Node JS and use the spreadsheet as a database.

-Yesterday we had a look at [reading data from a Google Sheet](https://daily-dev-tips.com/posts/nodejs-reading-a-google-sheet/).
+Yesterday we looked at [reading data from a Google Sheet](https://daily-dev-tips.com/posts/nodejs-reading-a-google-sheet/).
-Today we are going to take a step further and actually write data to the spreadsheet.
+Today we will take a step further and write data to the spreadsheet.
 It will work with the help of the **Google Sheets API**.

-We will be using the same script to begin with.
+We will be using the same script, to begin with.

-So if your looking for the first step of installing the Google API with **NPM**, as well as explanations on authentication, visit the article on [reading data from a Google Sheet in node.js](https://daily-dev-tips.com/posts/nodejs-reading-a-google-sheet/).
+So if you're looking for the first step of installing the Google API with **NPM**, as well as explanations on authentication, visit the article on [reading data from a Google Sheet in node.js](https://daily-dev-tips.com/posts/nodejs-reading-a-google-sheet/).

 Today's exercise is going to look like this: